pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ### Creating dates for scheduling

+!!!
+Note
+    Creating dates for scheduling makes sense if you are hosting recurring dates that are open to your entire customer base.
+    If you are instead making appointments with groups or individuals, then using the [Quick entry](resources-and-scheduling.md#quick-entry) feature may be more convenient.

 Navigate to :Navpath:Your event series → :fa3-calendar:Dates: and click the :btn-icon:fa3-plus: Create many new dates: button.
 Set up the dates according to your preferences.
 For general information on creating dates, see [Creating and editing dates in the event series](event-series.md#creating-and-editing-dates-in-the-event-series).